The <Siprec>

 , where Gridspace_1

 is the unique name specified when configuring Gridspace Connector in the Stream Connectors page.
-In order to start a SIPREC session, you must first configure the appropriate SIPREC connector via Console.
+In order to start a SIPREC session, you must first configure a SIPREC Connector.

 The track